Student Services and Resources

 studentlife.utoronto.ca/department/clubs-leadership-development

-The Clubs & Leadership Development team supports students in formal leadership positions (e.g., clubs, groups, representative leaders), students who would like to join clubs and students who would like to develop leadership skills.
+The Clubs & Leadership Development office supports students in formal leadership positions (e.g., clubs, groups, representative leaders), students who would like to join clubs and students who would like to develop leadership skills.

 Community Safety Office